diegozea/BioSeq.jl/doc/Reference.md

 	@nt_str

-Creates a Nucleotide Vector (DNA or RNA Sequence) using nt" ... "
+Creates a Nucleotide Vector (DNA or RNA Sequence) using nt" ... " (but string interpolation is only supported for Julia 0.1)

 	dna2rna!(x)
 	dna2rna(x)